-Upwellings of cold (11-12 °C), nutrient-rich water occurs in summer between Portland in Victoria and the Eastern Great Australian Bight (Herzfeld and Tomczak 1999).
-These upwellings are driven by strong south-easterly winds that push surface water away from the coast and encourage deep, nutrient rich, water to flow to the surface (Middleton and Platov 2003, Middleton and Bye 2007).
-El Niño-Southern Oscillation events are characteristically associated with stronger, more persistent south-easterly winds during summer and can enhance upwellings (Middleton and Bye 2007).
+Upwellings of cold (11-12 °C), nutrient-rich water occurs in summer between Portland in Victoria and the NIGMP (Herzfeld and Tomczak 1999).
+These upwellings are driven by strong southeasterly winds that push surface water away from the coast and encourage deep, nutrient rich, water to flow to the surface (Middleton and Platov 2003, Middleton and Bye 2007).
+El Niño-Southern Oscillation events are characteristically associated with stronger, more persistent southeasterly winds during summer and can enhance upwellings (Middleton and Bye 2007).
+Upwellings near Kangaroo Island draws from a pool of cold water (the "Kangaroo Island Pool") that originates from the Murray Canyons south of the island (McClatchie et al. 2006).